AgeingHippy/guthealth/README.md

 The only matter that may need further explanation is how the volume of a particular meal component is determined when adding components based on a dish.
 The volume of the meal is specified by the user, and then the volume of the component is calculated as dishVolume*dishComponentProportion/SumOf(dishComponentProportion).
 Note: This may not sum up exactly to the volume specified due to rounding during the calculation mentioned.

+### File load:
+- Food Types.
+- - Fields are pipe delimited and minimal validation is applied.
+- - Record format is: <foodCategoryName>|<foodTypeName>|<foodTypeDescription>
+- - <fileName>.err file is created containing records that have failed load along with a textual description of why they failed to load

+## Data Model
 Please see the attached ER diagram for further detail.

 ![er-diagram.png](src/main/resources/er-diagram.png)